 The Debt Settlement process involves negotiating with your creditors to settle your debt for amounts significantly less than you currently owe; typically debt settlement can settle your debts for 40-60% of your current balances.
 This will save you sizable amounts of money on debt principal and interest.
 It also provides you with the opportunity to pay-off your debts faster.

 Debt Consolidation can be accomplished two ways.
-The first method is through a debt consolidation loan, and second through a debt consolidation service.
+The first method is through a debt consolidation loan, and second through a debt settlement service.
 A debt consolidation loan provides funds to consolidate all of your debts into one single monthly payment and is traditionally secured in the form of home equity.
 A debt consolidation loan reduces the number of payments you have going out monthly and can simplify your debt problem.
 However, a debt consolidation loan does not mean you are debt-free; the debts have just been transferred to a new creditor.

 Hopefully, this debt consolidation loan will provide you with a lowered APR and allow you to pay off the new loan quicker.
 This may sound like a good solution to avoid bankruptcy and get out of debt; however, it can also damage your credit and cause you to pay back far more than if you had selected a debt settlement or debt arbitration program.